-To understand the mediating effect of education on political participation, we follow Field and Ambrus (2008) in examining the impact of marriage age among educated (i.e., ever attended school) versus uneducated (i.e., never attended school) women.
-The idea is that the education effect of marriage timing cannot be present among girls not in school by the time they reach marriageable age.
+Table 2: Effects of Marriage Age on Education and No. of Children, Rural Women marriage timing cannot be present among girls not in school by the time they reach marriageable age.
 Hence, in the uneducated subgroup, we effectively shut down the education channel.
 Any positive effects of marriage age on the political engagement of the uneducated women would signal that mechanisms other than education are at play.
 Conversely, a relatively larger effect of marriage age among ever-schooled women indicates the importance of education.
 These patterns would then provide suggestive evidence that education serves as a pathway for the marriage age effects.